samhavens/pile-of-law-mds/README.md

 1. `hf_download.py` to download the data locally, using the HuggingFace `datasets` wrapper
 2. `hf_convert.py` to convert the data to MDS format
+3. `create_tokenizer.py` to create a custom tokenizer and upload to the HF Hub
+    a.
+This currently samples 1M segments from train, which takes ~90G of memory.
+If you have more memory, you can use more data
-3. `test_load.py` to make sure that the resulting MDS file loads, as well as get estimated statistics of the tokenized dataset.
+4. `test_load.py` to make sure that the resulting MDS file loads, as well as get estimated statistics of the tokenized dataset.
+    a.
+This shouldn't modify your data, but make sure it is still compressed (ends in suffix .mds.zstd, not just .mds)
-4. Then the MDS folder, `mds-pol` by default, needs to be uploaded to S3. `upload.sh` will do this if you use the default folder names, and want to upload to the only bucket I have access to.
+5. Then the MDS folder, `mds-pol` by default, needs to be uploaded to S3. `upload.sh` will do this if you use the default folder names, and want to upload to the only bucket I have access to.

 ## Alternate Path